 Instructions

-- In a mixer or a blender combine the milk, yogurt, eggs, vanilla, honey, cinnamon and cardamom {optional} and mix on low until combined.
+- Mix Wet Ingredients in Mixer: In a Kitchenmaid mixer or a blender combine the milk, yogurt, eggs, vanilla, honey and mix on low until combined.

 - Repeat using the remaining batter.
 Enjoy warm with fresh fruit or freeze the waffles for later.